 - Finally – pray for a dry cloudless night!
 If the weather is bad then check to ensure your chosen event is on.
 High winds can cause cancellations or postponements.
 And fear not – if the worst happens you won’t be bored in this city!

-We’ve picked out four events over the weekend leading up to 5th November, and one on Monday itself – bonfire night!
-If you’re a real pyromaniac you could attend them all.
-But there’s plenty of other cool stuff happening throughout the city, so why not pick one event and then plan some other fun activities to fill the rest of your weekend?
-Check out our other London city guides to see what else you could get up to.
-The displays we’ve picked out are pretty easy to get to from Clink and from central London.
+We’ve picked out four events over the weekend leading up to 5th November, and one on the Tuesday itself – bonfire night!
+You can also check out our other London city guides to see what else you could get up to in the big smoke.

-Within the festival site at Alexandra Palace you’ll find a Street Food Village with live music and DJ’s each night – and a funfair!
+Within the festival site at Alexandra Palace you’ll find the StrEATlife Village, a packed street food and craft beer festival within a festival, as well as live music, DJs each night and a funfair.
 There’s loads going on for a great night out – so get there early and make the most of all the cool stuff going on.

-If you’re looking for even more fun, a riotous Beer festival runs alongside the spectacular fireworks display.
-Ally Pally’s great hall is set to be transformed into a huge German Bier Keller where you’ll find craft beers, street food, specialist bars and foot-stomping live music – including headline acts by Queen and Take That (tribute acts … !!)
+If you’re looking for even more fun, the German Bier Festival runs alongside the spectacular fireworks display.
+Ally Pally’s great hall is set to be transformed into a huge German Bierkeller where you’ll find craft beers, street food, specialist bars and foot-stomping live music.
 Tickets for these are separate, but we reckon it’s worth the investment!
-More info can be found here.

 Mainland station: Alexandra Palace